toppo365/traveling_wave/README.md

 # traveling_wave
-The code for "Learning poly-synaptic paths with traveling waves" in PLOS Computational biology
+The source code for "Learning poly-synaptic paths with traveling waves" in PLOS Computational biology